Nrico/DocDone/README.md

-# DocDone Backend
+# DocDone

-Starter Express.js backend for the DocDone SaaS application.
-It accepts document uploads, analyzes content with OpenAI, and runs transformation tasks.
+Express.js service with a minimal frontend for the DocDone SaaS application.
+Upload a document, analyze it with OpenAI and request a transformation right from the browser.
 The service responds with friendly, branded messages to make interaction simple and pleasant.

 ## Features
+- Browser UI served from `/` for uploading and processing files
 - **/upload** – upload PDF, DOCX, TXT, or CSV files
 - **/analyze** – summarize an uploaded file and suggest output formats
 - **/generate** – transform the file based on a chosen goal